How to use the µTest++ Testing Framework

 }

-Similarly, for dynamic values, there are wrappers that convert them to recognised types:
+Similarly, for dynamic values, wrappers are provided to convert them into recognised types:

 using _b = type_traits::value<bool>;